WICG/web-printing/README.md

 ### onprinterstatechange EventHandler for Printer
 Similar to how the `PrintJob` objects provides a subscription for state change events, we could introduce an `onprinterstatechange` to allow tracking printer state changes, effectively utilizing the `Create-Printer-Subscription` IPP functionality.
 However, since the API is mostly centered around creating & tracking print jobs, we believe it would be sufficient for the developers to query the up-to-date printer state right before submitting a job; another alternative for the developer would be to set up regular calls to `updateAttributes()` via `setInterval()` for selected printers.
 However, this assumption is not set in stone and might change in the future depending on the developer feedback.

+### `attributes` as interface member for Printer and PrintJob
+It was originally planned to introduce `attributes` as an interface member to both `Printer` and `PrintJob` in a uniform fashion instead of wrapping them into getter functions; unfortunately, it's not possible to make a dictionary an interface member in WebIDL.